 Private medical care for food-related illness can be very expensive, especially if you need to stay at the hospital overnight.
+Are you an expat in the Land of Smiles?
+Check out these tips for the cost of living in Thailand.
 If you have a Thailand health insurance policy, the good news here is that it will most likely cover care for foodborne illness, provided that you were not doing something illegal that led to you being poisoned.

-Of course, every health insurance policy in Thailand comes with different coverage levels, benefits, and exclusions, which is why talking to an expert broker like Pacific Prime Thailand can give you the extra peace of mind you need.
+Of course, international health insurance in Thailand comes with different coverage levels, benefits, and exclusions, which is why talking to an expert broker like Pacific Prime Thailand can give you the extra peace of mind you need.

 Latest posts by Jess (see all)